 VISIT THEIR WEBSITE WWW.SMARTLINKLLC.COM

-In the early part of 2017, we have started to see Smartlink contacting landowners with offers to renegotiate the terms of AT&T leases.
+Smartlink contacts landowners with offers to renegotiate the terms of AT&T leases and other carrier and tower companies.
 Smartlink alleges that the landowner’s cell-site lease is under review in AT&T’s “TOSS” program- which is likely just a catchy acronym intended to suggest to landowners that their site will be “tossed” if the landowner does not agree to the revised terms.

 Like the other lease optimization entities above, Smartlink is likely compensated based on a success fee for encouraging landowners to renegotiate.
 We have not seen enough of their offers to know whether Smartlink is targeting higher-paid rent leases or just a random sample of leases.

-Either way, if you have received an offer from Smartlink on behalf of AT&T, please feel free to forward it to us.
+Either way, if you have received an offer from Smartlink on behalf of AT&T or another carrier or tower company, please feel free to forward it to us.
 We will review it and let you know whether you should reject the offer, consider it, or whether we should do a review to evaluate the risk to your site if you choose not to accept the revised terms.

 VISIT THEIR WEBSITE: WWW.LYLECO.COM